Should You Buy the Push 3 or Launchpad Mini for Ableton Live?

 Aug 18, 2025

-If you're trying to choose between the Ableton Push 3 and the Novation Launchpad Mini, the answer comes down to your workflow needs.
+If you’re choosing between Ableton Push 3 and the Novation Launchpad Mini, the answer depends on workflow.

 Key Points